 Are you already missing the romantic adventures of Outlander’s Claire and Jamie Frasier?
 If the answer is yes, PBS and Masterpiece have a treat for you.

-Poldark, an all-new version of the vintage Masterpiece series Sundays, June 21 – August 2, 2015 at 9pm ET on PBS.
+Poldark, an all-new version of the vintage Masterpiece series Sundays, June 21 – August 2, 2015, at 9 pm on PBS.

 The handsome Irish actor, Aidan Turner (Mitchell on Being Human and Killi in The Hobbit) stars as Captain Ross Poldark, a redcoat who returns to Cornwall after the American Revolutionary War to discover that his father is dead, his lands are ruined, and his true love is about to marry his first cousin.